Welder Work Injury

 • Electrical shock – Electrical shocks are some of the most common injuries welders face.
 Typically, an electrical shock occurs when welders are “arc welding,” which involves melting metals by applying a live electrical current.

-• Burn injuries – Welders are frequently dealing with molten metals and hot slag, which, if it comes into contact with their skin, can cause severe burns
+• Burn injuries – Welders are frequently dealing with molten metals and hot slag, which, if it comes into contact with their skin, can cause severe burns.

 • Exposure to harmful fumes and gases – As metal melts, it releases potentially toxic fumes.
 If a welder breathes in these fumes, they can develop serious respiratory illnesses.